-Beth is an EAGALA certified mental health specialist and provides Equine Assisted Psychotherapy services.
+Beth is an EAGALA certified Mental Health Specialist and provides Equine Assisted Psychotherapy services.
 Beth has trained with Pia Mellody in the Post Induction Therapy model of treatment and uses it as the primary framework in her work with clients.
 She is also trained in the use of EMDR (Eye Movement Desensitization and Reprocessing) for treating trauma and other difficult life experiences.

-JoJo Mackay – Program Assistant
+Maggie Greeves – Program Assistant

 Mairin Fallon – Volunteer Coordinator

 Mairin Fallon is a senior nursing student at The Catholic University of America with a minor in psychology, expected to graduate with a Bachelor’s of Science degree in Nursing in May 2022.
 She wishes to work in pediatric psychiatry after graduation.
 She has volunteered at Bridle Paths since 2010, and became Bridle Paths’ volunteer coordinator in 2014.